Zilliqa/Zilliqa-ERC20-Token/README.md

 # Zilliqa Token Generation
 Preminted tokens are allocated to early \& community contributors, company, team and agencies.
 Detailed can be found in our blog post at https://blog.zilliqa.com/more-details-on-zilliqas-token-generation-event-4e1b78e0cf5a.

+Our token generation smart contracts have already been audited by [ChainSecurity](http://chainsecurity.com/) and [Zero Knowledge Labs](http://zklabs.io/).
+The audit reports can be found in the folder named `audit-report`.

 ## Deployment Flow